 Sir Gawain stirred out of a troubled dream, mumbled heavily to himself and when he heard her voice he began to wake.
 His mind was filled with oppressive thoughts of a Green Chapel where he was to meet a knight and receive the stroke of an axe; but when he became aware of that lovely lady, he recovered his wits, pulled himself from his dream and answered her politely.
 The lady went over to him and, laughing, leaned over his face and gently kissed him.
 He welcomed her with a broad smile.
 She was so beautiful, so alluringly clad, her face was so lovely and her breasts so perfect that a vigorous upwelling of delight warmed his heart and his loins.
 With gentle smiles, they both burst into laughter.
 Joy and happiness filled them and possessed them entirely.
 They exchanged some carefree thoughts.

 Great peril threatens, if Mary does not look after her knight!
 The beautiful lady presses Sir Gawain so hard that he can see no other way out except to accede willingly to her advances or else to be brutally rude to her.
-Sir Gawain cares for his reputation for courtesy and is loathe to be abrupt to her, but he worries even more about the harm he will receive if he does as the lady wishes, and is then rightfully accused of deceiving the lord of the castle.
+Sir Gawain cares for his reputation for courtesy and is loathe to be abrupt with her, but he worries even more about the harm he will receive if he does as the lady wishes, and is then rightfully accused of deceiving the lord of the castle and abusing his hospitality.

 'God shield me!' he thought to himself.

 With great deftness he parried all the leading questions and invitations with courtesy and good humour, until she exclaimed: 'I believe you have a woman whom you prefer to me.
 Be open about it!
 Tell me the truth.
-How else could you not deserve to be rebuked for failing to make love to a lady who lies beside you with a heart that pains her more for desire than does any other woman’s in the world!'
+How else could you not deserve to be rebuked for failing to make love to a lady who lies beside you with a heart that aches more with desire than does any other woman’s in the whole world!'